Generalization of core percolation on complex networks: Conclusion

 \section{Conclusion}

 In this work we have generalized the ordinary core subgraph to the $Gk$-cores.
-We proposed the $k$-leaf removal algorithm as a generalization of the ordinary leaf removal which is useful in constructing of near-optimal configurations in combinatorial optimization problems, e.g. a minimum vertex cover.
-The $k$-leaf pruning algorithm enables us to decompose large random networks into a hierarchical set of progressively nested subgraphs which we called the $Gk$-cores.
+We proposed the $k$-leaf removal algorithm as a generalization of the ordinary leaf removal The $k$-leaf pruning algorithm enables us to decompose large random networks into a hierarchical set of progressively nested subgraphs which we called the $Gk$-cores.
 Our approach can also be considered as a generalization of the ordinary $k$-core decomposition.
 In our pruning at each time step, not only the vertices of degree less than $k$ but also their nearest neighbors are removed.
 Following this pruning, the network is decomposed into a hierarchy of progressively nested $Gk$-cores such that the vertices, belonging to the inner cores, and also their first neighbors are of higher degree and well connected.
 Using generating function technique, we found the structural characteristics and the emergence point of the $Gk$-cores for the Erd\H{o}s--R\'enyi and scale-free random networks.
 Similarly to the ordinary $k$-core percolation, $Gk$-cores show a discontinuous phase transition for $k\geq 3$.
 We compared our results with numerical simulations and observed a complete agreement.
 In addition, we used the rate equation approach to describe the evolution of degree distribution of random networks during the $k$-leaf pruning algorithm.
 We checked that the result of the application of this approach to the Erd\H{o}s--R\'enyi graph completely coincides with the exact result obtained by the analytical calculations.
-Also the rate equation approach allows us to find the size of minimum vertex covers.
-We showed that with applying the $k$-leaf pruning algorithm, we can obtain hierarchically near optimal vertex covers for random networks.
 We have applied the $k$-leaf removal algorithm to a number of real-world networks.
 Among the real networks explored, the social networks have a large $k_{max}$.

 We emphasize that in contrast to the $k$-core decomposition, the $Gk$-cores are not about the classification of vertices in a network according to their properties but rather about the characterization of a specific robustness of this network.
 Suppose that a network be attacked by a virus infecting/removing weak vertices (of degree less than $k$) and their nearest neighbors.
 The $Gk$-cores show what will remain of the network after this epidemics.
 The resilience/robustness of a network against this kind of epidemics is characterized by the size of its $Gk$-core.
 This may explain why the social networks that we explored have a large $k_{max}$.